eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Time horizon and risk tolerance are usually linked; a shorter time horizon means less risk can be taken.

 This link is largely due to **market cycles**.
-In the stock market, they have historically lasted 5-7 years on average.
+For cryptocurrencies, it currently appears to be almost 4 years (due to [Bitcoin halving](https://www.investopedia.com/bitcoin-halving-4843769)).
-For cryptocurrencies, it currently appears to be 4 years (due to [Bitcoin halving](https://www.investopedia.com/bitcoin-halving-4843769)).
+For the stock market, it's a lot less definitive and with many factors but let's say 10-20 years with a lot of uncertainty.
 Investing for shorter periods than these while the market is going up has the risk that one day the market will enter the decline phase of the cycle.

 For me right now in my mid-20s, my goal is growth.